 It goes without saying that this is a very important topic in the field of respiratory care.

-In this article, we’re going to break down this topic in a simplified way that’s easier to learn and understand.
-We included practice questions for your benefit as well.
-So, if you’re ready, let’s get started.
+In this article, we will provide an overview of airway management and break it down in a way that’s easy to learn and understand.
+We included helpful practice questions for your benefit as well.

 What is Airway Management?

-This is important because we need to make sure that the patient’s upper airway is free and clear of foreign substances so that air can flow into and out of the lungs.
+This is important because we need to keep a patient’s upper airway free and clear of foreign substances so that air can flow into and out of the lungs.